zzzprojects/learn-orm/tutorials/dapper/stored-procedures.md

 # Stored Procedures

 So far, we have specified all of our SQL in code.
 But what if you want to use stored procedures for your data access layer?
-That is perfectly fine, and Dapper can work seamlessly with stored procedures.
+That is perfectly fine, and **Dapper** can work seamlessly with stored procedures.

+A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.

 Let's consider the following stored procedure.